Lusito/box2d.ts/packages/core/docs/FAQ.md

 `b2Settings` is just that.
 Settings you can adjust if you know what you are doing.
 See [Settings](common.md#settings) for more details.

-## What are the biggest mistakes made by new users?
+## What Are The Biggest Mistakes Made By New Users?

 - Using pixels for length instead of meters.
 - Expecting Box2D to give pixel perfect results.